Gastroparesis

 Botulinum toxin injections

 The injection is given through a thin, flexible tube (endoscope) which is passed down your throat and into your stomach.
 The benefit of this treatment is also variable and some studies have found it may not be very effective.
+Most studies suggest that any benefit is very short-lived.

 Surgery

 Surgery may be recommended if all other treatments have not helped.
-These operations are designed to reduce gastroparesis symptoms by allowing food to move through your stomach more easily.
+These operations are designed to reduce gastroparesis symptoms by allowing food to move through the stomach more easily.
 The options for surgery include:

 Feeding tube